Mi'ilya: Ottoman period

-In 1596, Mi'ilya appeared in Ottoman tax registers as being in the Nahiya of Akka of the Liwa Safad, with a population of 15 Muslim households and 2 Christian households.
+The Ottoman Empire conquered Palestine from the Mamluks in 1516.
+In 1548/1549 or 1596, Mi'ilya appeared in Ottoman tax registers as being in the nahiye of Acre, part of Liwa Safad (district of Safed), with a population of 15 Muslim households and 2 Christian households.
 The villagers paid a fixed tax-rate of 25% on various agricultural products, including wheat, barley, olives, and goats or beehives, a total of 2,151 akçe.
+In 1555/1556, the registers listed Mi'ilya as a mazra'a (farm).